Skip to content

 Have you ever felt like this?

-Once a writer has these feelings, it can stop her from moving forward.
+Once a writer has these feelings, they can fester and grow, stopping her from moving forward.

 Maybe she’s been thinking of seeking an agent’s representation.